compgenom/DOTSeq/README.md

 ```

 ## DOCUMENTATION
-Please refer to [vignettes](https://github.com/compgenom/DOTSeq/tree/main/vignettes) for how to use DOTSeq.
+Please refer to [vignettes](https://github.com/compgenom/DOTSeq/tree/main/vignettes) for how to use `DOTSeq`.

 ## CONTACTS AND BUG REPORTS
 - Chun Shen Lim: chunshen [dot] lim [at] otago [dot] ac [dot] nz